-(b) Growth in the area, in terms of development of vacant land, redevelopment and availability of public services, has altered the character of the area such that the proposed request is now reasonable and consistent with area land use characteristics: or and building permits have been approved and extensive industrial development is occurring on vacant land across SW Kanner Hwy from the subject.
+(b) Growth in the area, in terms of development of vacant land, redevelopment and availability of public services, has altered the character of the area such that the proposed request is now reasonable and consistent with area land use characteristics; or

+The subject site is no longer used for silviculture.
+Golf course construction is underway consistent with the Agricultural future land use designation.
+Site plans and building permits have been approved and extensive industrial development is occurring on vacant land across SW Kanner Hwy from the subject.
 Water and sewer service is being constructed to serve the industrial development across SW Kanner Hwy. from the subject site in a Freestanding Urban Service District.
 SW Kanner Hwy. was widened from two lanes to four lanes between SW Locks Rd. and a point beyond the intersection of SW Kanner Hwy and SW Pratt Whitney Rd...
 Criterion met.